-People are often stressed when trying to complete their goal of losing weight.
+People are often stressed when trying to complete their weight loss goals.
 However, research shows that this stress is actually counterproductive to weight loss goals and can lead to weight gain and poor health.
 While the body has a natural stress response system, long-term stress disrupts almost all the body’s processes and puts people at an increased risk for several health problems.
 From obesity and diabetes to heart disease, the prognosis for stress is serious and too heavy of a burden to ignore.

 People should not let stress become their new normal.
 In the midst of stressful periods, such as the COVID-19 pandemic, people can easily ignore or become oblivious to the warning signs of newly added layers of stress.
 Without acute awareness, bad habits, health issues, and added pounds can quickly accumulate and begin to tip the scale.
 Some hidden symptoms of stress can fall under four categories; behavioral, emotional, cognitive, and physical.